Skip to content

 Set payment expectations inside the quote

-A clear payment structure removes surprises later.
 Include a deposit amount, a milestone schedule for larger jobs, and due dates that match your delivery timeline.
+When the terms sit on the same page the client signed, there is nothing to argue about later.

 Invoice immediately after acceptance